balena-io-modules/mahler/README.md

 // Sensor.of<Heater>.from works here too
 const temperature = Heater.sensor({
 	// The sensor returns values to set the path given by the lens below
-	// (no lens variables supported in this case)
 	lens: '/roomTemp',
 	// The sensor is a generator function that yields values obtained from
 	// the measuring hardware